pivotal/docs-tap/scst-store/add_data.md

 Source commits and image files have been tested; additional file types (e.g., JAR) may work but these have not been fully tested.

-> The `version` field is required, as the database expects a unique identifier; any numeric value can be entered into the field
+> If using a non-source commit or image file type, be sure your CycloneDX file's `component.version` field is non-null, as the database expects a unique identifier.

 ## <a id='gen-cyclone'></a>Generate a CycloneDX File